40 greatest engineers who made enormous impacts on the world

 23. Henry Ford made many important contributions to engineering

-His innovations in assembly and mass production brought the automobile to the masses rather than the exclusive of the well off.
+His innovations in assembly and mass production brought the automobile to the masses rather than exclusively for the well-off.

-Some of his lesser know innovation include the introduction of an above-market wage for his workers as well as reducing the work week for his staff.
-Despite this, Ford remains one of the most beloved and sometimes controversial engineers of the last century.
+Some of his lesser know innovations include the introduction of an above-market wage for his workers as well as reducing the work week for his staff.
+Despite, or perhaps because of this, Ford remains one of the most beloved and sometimes controversial engineers of the last century.

 24. Steve Wozniak was the true genius behind Apple